 Another uncomfortable pause.
 This time I send for a little fruit, although I know that my guest's notions of propriety are too strict to admit of his eating it.
 However, he condescends to chew a few cardamoms, and perhaps drinks a drop of sherbet.
-I am careful, you observe, to help myself first - poison, probably, made this practice a rule of Eastern politeness, from which deviation is impossible.
-So also, when he puts the cup down I do not forget to exclaim, "Hania, - may it be good to you!" - he bows and returns, "May Allah be your preserver!"
-Presently, stifled yawns and vacant looks become the order of the day, conversation appearing in fits, and as Barry Cornwall hath it - with imperative accents.
+I am careful, you observe, to help myself first-poison, probably, made this practice a rule of Eastern politeness, from which deviation is impossible.
+Io So also, when he puts the cup down I do not forget to exclaim, "Hania, Hania, Hania with imperative accents.
 Then my friend thinks it time to conclude his visitation.
 The first sign of our deliverance, is one final sally of -